In our fourth post from our browsing with assistive technology series, we discuss browsing with screen magnification.

 Screen magnification magnifies all or part of the screen.
-Depending on the software, content on-screen can be englarged up to 60 times the original size.
-This is a precentage increase of 6000%, considerably more than the 200% or 400% recommened in the Web Content Accessibility Guidelines 2.1 (WCAG).
+Depending on the software, content on-screen can be enlarged up to 60 times the original size.
+This is a percentage increase of 6000%, considerably more than the 200% or 400% recommended in the Web Content Accessibility Guidelines 2.1 (WCAG).

 Screen magnification software is used with a mouse, touchpad, keyboard or other pointer devices.
 It also comes with keyboard commands to help you quickly execute common actions like zooming in and out.

 A valuable feature of screen magnification is focus tracking.
 As the pointer or cursor moves, the screen magnifier moves with it.
 Screen magnifiers can also smooth the edges of blocks of text and images to make content more readable.

 While magnifying content is helpful, people often use other enhancements to make content easier to see.

 Colour inversion, turning text from black-on-white to white-on-black, can reduce screen glare and is helpful for older people or people with certain sight conditions such as macular degeneration.